Irish Hairdressers Federation

 Intent: outlined critical measures necessary to sustain our industry:The restoration of the 9% VAT rate.Greater engagement with business owners to ensure the introduction and implementation of a living wage that is sustainable for businesses.Extend the repayment terms for warehoused debt and apply 0% interest for any legacy debt owed to Revenue.Provide more targeted grants and supports for salons concerning high energy costs and rates.Reduce employer PRSI contributions for employees in salons.

-Methods: Meeting, Submission, Social Media
+Social Media

-Pre-Budget Submission
+Submission

 2024-03-12

-Politician(s) lobbied: Paschal Donohoe (Minister), Department of Public Expenditure, NDP Delivery and Reform; Simon Harris (Minister), Department of Further and Higher Education, Research, Innovation and Science; Leo Varadkar (An Tánaiste), Dáil Éireann, the Oireachtas; Leo Varadkar (Minister), Department of Enterprise, Trade and Employment; Stephen Donnelly (TD), Dáil Éireann, the Oireachtas; Damien English (Minister of State), Department of Enterprise, Trade and Employment; Damien English (TD), Dáil Éireann, the Oireachtas; David Moloney (Secretary General), Department of Public Expenditure and Reform; Róisín Shorthall (TD), Dáil Éireann, the Oireachtas; Mary Lou McDonald (TD), Dáil Éireann, the Oireachtas; Pearse Doherty (TD), Dáil Éireann, the Oireachtas; Alan Kelly (TD), Dáil Éireann, the Oireachtas; John Callinan (Secretary General), Department of the Taoiseach; John Hogan (Secretary General), Department of Finance; Micheál Martin (An Taoiseach), Department of the Taoiseach; Eamon Ryan (Minister), Department of Environment, Climate and Communications; Michael McGrath (Minister), Department of Finance; Simon Coveney (Minister), Department of Enterprise, Trade and Employment; Darragh O'Brien (Minister), Department of Housing, Local Government and Heritage; Catherine Martin (Minister), Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media; Heather Humphreys (Minister), Department of Rural and Community Development; Peter Burke (Minister of State), Department of the Taoiseach; Patrick O'Donovan (Minister of State), Department of Public Expenditure and Reform; Patrick O'Donovan (Minister of State), Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media; Joe O'Brien (Minister of State), Department of Social Protection; Dara Calleary (Minister of State), Department of Enterprise, Trade and Employment
+Politician(s) lobbied: Paschal Donohoe (Minister), Department of Public Expenditure, NDP Delivery and Reform; Simon Harris (Minister), Department of Further and Higher Education, Research, Innovation and Science; Leo Varadkar (An Tánaiste), Dáil Éireann, the Oireachtas; Leo Varadkar (Minister), Department of Enterprise, Trade and Employment; Stephen Donnelly (TD), Dáil Éireann, the Oireachtas; Damien English (Minister of State), Department of Enterprise, Trade and Employment; Damien English (TD), Dáil Éireann, the Oireachtas; David Moloney (Secretary General), Department of Public Expenditure and Reform; Róisín Shortall (TD), Dáil Éireann, the Oireachtas; Mary Lou McDonald (TD), Dáil Éireann, the Oireachtas; Pearse Doherty (TD), Dáil Éireann, the Oireachtas; Alan Kelly (TD), Dáil Éireann, the Oireachtas; John Callinan (Secretary General), Department of the Taoiseach; John Hogan (Secretary General), Department of Finance; Micheál Martin (An Taoiseach), Department of the Taoiseach; Eamon Ryan (Minister), Department of Environment, Climate and Communications; Michael McGrath (Minister), Department of Finance; Simon Coveney (Minister), Department of Enterprise, Trade and Employment; Darragh O'Brien (Minister), Department of Housing, Local Government and Heritage; Catherine Martin (Minister), Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media; Heather Humphreys (Minister), Department of Rural and Community Development; Peter Burke (Minister of State), Department of the Taoiseach; Patrick O'Donovan (Minister of State), Department of Public Expenditure and Reform; Patrick O'Donovan (Minister of State), Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media; Joe O'Brien (Minister of State), Department of Social Protection; Dara Calleary (Minister of State), Department of Enterprise, Trade and Employment

 Intent: Raising awareness of our industry's challenges at local level ensures that the government understands the widespread impact on businesses nationwide.